-Oil and gas production occurs in all the countries surrounding Armenia but the country has achieved no production itself.
+Oil and gas production occurs in all surrounding countries but Armenia has achieved no production itself.

 From 1947 to 1953 the Soviets ran gravity and magnetic surveys and a few wells were drilled in the early 1950s.
-Seismic surveys were then undertaken between 1961 and 1968 with nearly 1,000 kms of basic data acquired and in 1966, additional gravity data identified small basins in the mountain valleys including the Octemberian and Near-Araks basins in the west within the Ararat Depresion, mostly in Turkey.
-Around 10 wells were drilled on a prospect in the Octemberian basin up to 1974 which flowed non-commercial gas.
+Seismic surveys were then undertaken between 1961 and 1968 with nearly 1,000 kms of basic data acquired.
+In 1966, additional gravity data identified small basins in the mountain valleys including the Octemberian and Near-Araks basins in the west within the Ararat Depresion.
+These lie mostly in Turkey but around 10 wells were drilled on a prospect in the Octemberian basin in Armenia up to 1974 which flowed non-commercial gas.

 The lack of success by the Soviets and only limited interest since independence leads Globalshift to forecast no commercial oil and gas production from Armenia.

 For recent events see News Briefs.

 Land-locked Armenia lies within the South Caucasus geological region which is the southern part of the Caucasus mountain range, known as the Lesser Caucasus, plus its lowlands between the continents of Europe and Asia.

 The Caucasus Mountains extend from southeastern Europe into Asia and were formed as the Arabian tectonic plate moved northwards and collided with the Eurasian tectonic plate.

 The northern Greater Caucasus mountains comprise folded Cretaceous and Jurassic sediments with older Paleozoic and Precambrian basement exposed at higher altitude.
 All the sediments in the Tethys basin were first uplifted in the Late Miocene during the Alpine orogeny to form the Greater Caucasus Mountains.